monokrome/bl4/docs/05-item-serials.md

 **Exercise 2: Decode a Manufacturer**

-Use `bl4 decode` on a weapon serial.
+Use `bl4 serial decode` on a weapon serial.
 What Part Group ID does it use?
 What manufacturer does that correspond to?

 **Exercise 3: Compare Two Items**